Anjan-Kumar-Sahoo/github-final-project/README.md

 ## Description

-A command-line tool that calculates simple interest based on user-provided principal amount, rate of interest, and time period.
+A command-line tool that calculates simple interest based on user-provided principal amount, rate of interest, and time period in years.

 ## Features